|

 The lexical structure of a programming language is the set of rules that specify lexical elements (tokens) from which any program can be constructed.
 It is the lowest level rules and on the intuitive level they correspond to the first pass of the interpreter through the program.

-On this level we specify such entitled (tokens) as identifiers, whitespace, statement delimiters (how one program statement is separated from the next), constants, comments and delimiters.
+On this level we specify such entities (tokens) as identifiers, whitespace, statement delimiters (how one program statement is separated from the next), constants, comments and delimiters.
 Comments are usually discarded during lexical analysis of the program.

 This short chapter deals with the lexical structure of the language.

 Perl lexical structure is closer to lexical stricture of Unix shell languages than to traditional high level languages and is pretty complex.
-Due to shell heritage in several important way Perl lexical structure is different from lexical structure of C-style languages like Java. for example some literals (double quoted) are further preprocessed and actually behave more like built-in functions -- actually they are special built-in functions.
-Similarity with shells are visible in other areas too (overuse of prefixes for variables).
-At the same time Perl has the most powerful and flexible facilities for specifying text literals of all languages that I know.
+Due to shell heritage in several important way Perl lexical structure is different from lexical structure of C-style languages like Java.
+For example some literals (double quoted) are further preprocessed and actually behave more like built-in functions -- actually they are special built-in functions.
+Similarity with shells are visible in other areas too (overuse of special variables and prefixes for variables).

 Perl is a case-sensitive language.
 This means that language words (called identifiers) should be typed with a consistent capitalization of letters. there are several types of identifies: